purduequaic/Qiskit-Fall-Fest-2024/README.md

 -	All submissions must be built using an open source license, if applicable
 -	Projects built are owned by the teams which constructed them
 -	Teams must be at least 2 members, but no more than 4 members.
--	You cannot begin building your project until the Hack-a-thon KICK-OFF on October 21, 4 PM EDT
+-	You cannot begin building your project until the Hack-a-thon KICK-OFF on
--	You must submit your project before the provided deadline on October 23rd, 4 PM EDT
+-	You must submit your project before the provided deadline on
 -	Full judging criteria can be found on the next page
 -	Projects will be judged by the organizers following the Guidelines on the net page